cp3402-students/a2-cp3402-2019-team04/README.md

 2. **Setup your WordPress database -** In order to set up your WordPress database for this project, execute the following commands
     - `vagrant ssh` to ssh into your vagrant box.
     - `mysql -uroot -proot` to enter the MySQL command line.
-    - `CREATE DATABASE coffee-can;` to create the database on your system
+    - `CREATE DATABASE coffee_can;` to create the database on your system
     - `quit` to exit out of the MySQL interface.

 3. **Install WordPress -** Now that you have the virtual machine running, you can install WordPress on your new local webserver.
 Execute the following to create the WordPress installation directory on your system
-    - `vagrant ssh` to ssh into your running virtual environment.
+    - `vagrant ssh` to ssh into your running virtual environment (If you haven't done this already).
     - `cd /var/www/public/` to change your working directory to the root directory of the apache webserver.
     - `wget https://wordpress.org/latest.tar.gz` downloads the latest version of WordPress
     - `tar -xzvf latest.tar.gz` extracts the file into the ./wordpress/ directory